 I believe the crown is now where it belongs and will stand as a symbol of a time in our country's history when the needs and rights of people with disability were finally acknowledged and a young girl from any walk of life could dream of becoming a princess for just a moment.

-The National Museum also holds collections from national titleholders including Helen Cooper, Joan Stanbury, Tania Verstak, Bliss Ryan, Jan Taylor and Gay Walker.
+The Museum also holds collections from national titleholders including Helen Cooper, Joan Stanbury, Tania Verstak, Bliss Ryan, Jan Taylor and Gay Walker.